rackstar/blog/_posts/2016-03-14-primitive_data_type.markdown

 console.log(foo) // foo is still 1
 ```

-The assignment inside function bar would have not any effect to variable foo at all.
-Hence foo would still equal to 1.
+Since the assignment inside function bar is not valid it would not affect foo's value at all and therefore foo would still equal to 1.

 Combining it all, what do you think would foo's value be?